N3BB3Z4R/ITA-Sprint-6/README.md

-# Getting Started with Create React App
+# Project Presentation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created for exercise 'Sprint 6: React I' of React Bootcamp at ITAcademy (BarcelonActiva).

 ## Available Scripts